HARSHHAH/Imagereader/README.md

 A work-in-progress image to text analyzer

-Note: In app.py, for windows at least, in the string: pytesseract.pytesseract.tesseract_cmd=r'C:\Program Files\Tesseract-OCR\tesseract.exe', replace with your path to tesseract.exe file on your machine.
+ In app.py, for Windows, update the following line with the correct path to the tesseract.exe file on your system:

+ pytesseract.pytesseract.tesseract_cmd = r'C:\Program Files\Tesseract-OCR\tesseract.exe'